DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [x] (5.) `mouse` (rodent) (room 33)
 	- [ ] (6.) `harddrive`
 		- [ ] `plate` (dinner plate) (room 34)
-			- [ ] Run several plates through some kind of serial minigame, detecting their spin or stability or something
+			- [ ] Run several plates through some kind of serial minigame, currently a tower of Hanoi puzzle
-		- [ ] `needle` (phonograph needle) (room 12)
+		- [x] `needle` (phonograph needle) (room 12)
-			- [ ] Fix the existing speakers so they can use the digital media system, rather than the phonograph
+			- [x] Fix the existing speakers so they can use the digital media system, rather than the phonograph
-			- [ ] This should involve the terminal somehow
 	- [x] Bert "any messages yet?" convo happens when all of the above are done
 	- [x] Lambda gives next round of the parts list